-By signing this consent form, you are allowing the study team to provide the vendors with your contact information to mail you something to your address or email you.
-You are also allowing us to share audio recordings with the transcription companies, but that will not include any contact information or other information about you.
+By signing this consent form, you are allowing the study team to provide the vendors with your contact information in order to mail or email you study related materials.
+You are also allowing us to share audio recordings with the transcription companies (if you participate in an interview), but that will not include any contact information or other information about you.
 Not all of these companies have signed a confidentiality agreement with us.
 However, they each have their own privacy statements.
 They will not know the results of any of your tests or other research information.